Let’s talk about the one thing that fuels the online marketing machine: Traffic.

-The reason is that Facebook is favoring native uploads over embedded videos from YouTube or any other third party.
+Naturally, Facebook favors native uploads over embedded videos from YouTube or any other third party.
 A business owner should not be intimidated by this media marketing strategy.

 Here is a detailed breakdown of the numbers.

-Many huge media websites like Huffington Post, Telegraph and The New York Times, publish a massive amount of content every day.
+Massive websites like Huffington Post, Telegraph, and The New York Times publish a huge amount of content every day.
 They also push their content aggressively on Facebook.

 Here are a few takeaways on the frequency of posting for social media marketing on Facebook for you:

-- Avoid posting more than 2-3 times/day.
+- Avoid posting more than the recommended 1-3 times/day.
 It can overwhelm your audience.

 - Always post high-quality content.
-Engage your audience with humor, inspiration and educational content.
+Engage your audience with humor, inspirational, and educational content.

 - You can be successful, even with a higher posting frequency, by providing great content variety.
 Mix your posting schedule and post types.